 Burley, ID 83318

-The Mini-Cassia Chamber Ambassadors hosted a ribbon cutting at the D.L.
-Evans Corporate Office in Burley, to commemorate the Grand Opening of their new facility.
+The Mini-Cassia Chamber Ambassadors hosted a ribbon cutting at Wienhoff Drug Testing in Burley, to commemorate their Grand Opening.
 We would like to congratulate them and wish them the best of luck.
-Their business hours are Monday to Thursday - 9:00 A.M. -5:00 P.M, Friday - 9:00 A.M. - 6:00 P.M and Saturday - 9:00 A.M. - 12:00 P.M.
+Their business hours are Monday through Friday 8:00am -5:00pm, on call 24 hours a day/ 7 days a week.

 Alice Marshal has been a Social Worker for 15 years.
 She has spent a lot of time in filthy environments and would go home and start cleaning everything in sight.
 She needed to find a balance between what she saw all day and her home.
 When she goes to a place of business she has a habit of zoning in on what needs to be cleaned and how it could be done.
 Then one day her sister said “too bad you didn’t go into cleaning for a living, you should have a cleaning company.”
 Alice thought what a great idea and started talking to businesses about it.
 Her first cleaning job was with a local surgeon for 2 years, Alice learned a lot about contamination, germs, bacteria and viruses while working for them, she then expanded into home cleaning and opportunities came to her by the word-of-mouth.

 Alice has studied under Don Aslett, reading his books and attending seminars and he kept saying “you need to get good at one thing and specialize in it”.
 She took his research and saw that the number one thing people don’t like to clean are bathrooms and toilets are tops in that category.
 So she has built her specialty around bathrooms.
 She has helped out on many projects to help people claim back their homes, she cleans churches, offices, gas stations, and does clean up after parties and events.